directus/directus/docs/cloud/accounts.md

 1. Login to the Cloud Dashboard.
 2. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
 3. Click **"Send Reset Link"**.
 An email will be sent to reset password.
-4. Login in to your associated email.
+4. Login in to the email associated with your Account.
 5. Open the email and click **"Reset Password"**.
 You will be directed to the Password Reset Page.
 6. Reset the password as desired and click **"Reset Password"**.